mazik/corona-tracker/README.md

 </p>

 ## Features
-I have always wanted to make a Google Chrome extension for learning purpose.
+I have always wanted to make a Mozilla Firefox extension for learning purpose.
 So, I did it this time when I am in the home quarantine due to the CORONAVIRUS - COVID-19.

  - Total deaths
  - Total reported case